paweljakubas/j-data-analysis/chapters/inverted-table.md

   NB.
 We have the table sorted first by date in ascending order, then by tenor by custom order '10Y - 5Y - 1Y'
 ```

-The last task of ordering will be sorting the table by date in an ascending order, then by country, and finally
+The last task of ordering will be sorting the table by `date` in an ascending order, then by `country`, and finally
 by tenor.
-We will need to perform the exchange of the columns `country` and `tenor`, adopt ordering, and bring back initial column positions.
+We will need to perform the exchange of the columns `country` and `tenor`, adopt the ordering, and bring back initial column positions.
 Why exchange is needed here?
 Because `country` is after `tenor` the ranking would order the latter first.
 And we are after
-ordering of the former first and only then the latter.
+ordering of the `country` first and only then adopt ordering upon `tenor`.
 Let's see first what will happen if we do not perform exchange columns trick.

 ```j
    ]ranking4=: ((<(<0),(<0)){rankingAsc&> }.week) ,0,customRankingTenor,:((<(<0),(<2)){rankingAsc&> }.week)